balthier82/queryconnector/help/Examples.md

 }
 ```
 (download the [**jars/queryconnector.jar**](https://github.com/balthier82/queryconnector/raw/master/jars/queryconnector.jar) to allow the compilation performs correctly).
-Here's an example on how compile and run the java example (for windows):
+Here's an example on how compile and run the java example on windows:

 ```bat
 rem java must be 32 bit version